rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 ##Put Together

 The generated Dart files shall be part of your Dart server application.
 There are basically two ways to do it.
 First, you can make it *part of* a library.
-It can be done by use of [[dart]](../Standard_Tags/dart.md) as follows:
+It can be done by use of the [[dart]](../Standard_Tags/dart.md) tag as follows:

     [dart]
     part of some_of_your_library;